 State Urban Mass Transit Operating Assistance

 Assists transit systems with operating costs.
 Eligible applicants include municipalities with populations greater than 2,500 including counties, municipalities and towns – along with transit or transportation commissions or authorities.
-Eligible public transportation services include bus, shared-ride taxicab, rail or other conveyance either publicly or privately owned.
+Eligible public transit services include bus, shared-ride taxicab, rail or other conveyance either publicly or privately owned.

 Wisconsin Employment Transportation Assistance Program (WETAP)

 Improving transportation services can improve the economic outcomes among workers throughout the state of Wisconsin.
 An effort to connect low-income workers with jobs through enhanced local transportation services, WETAP integrates local, state and federal funding into a single program and award process administered by WisDOT.

 The goal of WisDOT’s Specialized Transit programs are to provide additional aid to overcome barriers that seniors (aged 65 years or older) and Americans with disabilities face in seeking full participation in society and fundamental community services.
 The program seeks to expand mobility options to people with disabilities beyond the requirements of the Americans with Disabilities Act of 1990.
 Individuals who are transportation-disadvantaged face different challenges in accessing services whether they live in urban, rural, or suburban areas.
 Additionally, the geographic dispersion of transportation-disadvantaged populations creates challenges for human service programs hoping to deliver transportation for their clients.